Skip to main contentSkip to navigation

 How much does WD Purple data recovery cost?

-WD Purple recovery follows our standard HDD pricing tiers.
+Air-filled WD Purple recovery follows our standard HDD pricing tiers.
 Firmware repair (translator corruption, BSY state) runs $600–$900 using PC-3000.
-Head swap for clicking or beeping drives costs $1,200–$1,500 with a 50% deposit (donor parts are consumed).
-Surface damage cases start at $2,000.
+Head swap for air-filled Purple drives costs $1,200–$1,500.
+Purple Pro 12TB and larger helium-sealed mechanical cases use helium HDD pricing from $200–$5,000+.
 Free evaluation; no data recovered means no charge.

 My NVR says the WD Purple drive is unformatted.
 Should I format it?